-How to PasaLoad in Smart and TNT in 2 Easy Ways
+How to Pasaload in Smart and TNT using SMS in 2 Easy Ways

-There are two simple ways to perform the pasaload with Smart and its sister telcos namely TNT or Talk N Text.
+There are two simple ways to perform the Pasaload with Smart and TNT via text messaging.
 Both postpaid and prepaid subscribers have a similar process.
 Perhaps, the only difference is the amount limit that the two can transfer.

-Prepaid users can do pasaload as long as they have enough balance to cover the service fee and shared load value.
-Postpaid users, on the other hand, have a cap of Php 300 and Php 500 respectively.
+Prepaid users can do Pasaload as long as they have enough balance to cover the service fee and shared load value.
+On the other hand, postpaid users have a limit of 300 pesos and 500 pesos respectively.
 This depends on the latter’s monthly service fee.
-The good part is the cap refreshes every first day of the month.
+The good part is the pasaload limit refreshes every first day of the month.

-Anyway, with Smart and TNT, you do not need to register and also do not have to memorize any PIN code.
-Cool, right?
-Just type the recipient’s mobile number with your preferred amount and then send, that’s it!
+Anyway, with both the Smart and TNT, you do not need to register and also do not have to memorize any PIN code.
+You type the recipient’s cellphone number with your preferred amount and then send it, that’s all!

 Option 1: On your mobile device open your SMS icon.
 Type in PASALOAD <space> Receiver’s Mobile Phone Number <space> Amount.
 Then send it to 808.